memfault/interrupt/_drafts/diving-into-jtag-part5.md

 ### GPIO input state view

-Another necessary operation for such a Bring-Up is to view the state of the chip pin.
+Another necessary operation for such a bring-up is to view the state of the chip pin.
 This can also be done using the JTAG Boundary Scan and TopJTAG application.
 You can view the output state either in the *Watch* window or in the *Waveform* window.
 Let's look at the state of the output to which the button is connected: